bioinfo-pf-curie/annotationMaker/README.md

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with conda / singularity containers making installation easier and results highly reproducible.
-The code template used for this pipeline was inspired from the [nf-core](https://nf-co.re/) project.

 The goal of this pipeline is to generate annotation and indexes files in a standardized way for production analysis pipelines.